CODE-at-TACC/summer-2015/python_intro/Readme.md

 ## Basic math

-Raspberry Pi is good at math.
+Raspberry Pi is can do math.

-Go ahead and run the script: *python 5_math.py*
+Go ahead and type `python 5_math.py` in the terminal.

 ```
 print ""